adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 ### Evaluation

 There is no genetic algorithm without evaluations!
-The function will compute a value from an adn, then we will order the bests rated candidates and choose which will be merged.
+The function will compute a value from a DNA, then we will order the bests rated candidates and merge them together.

-The evaluation can be very naive, if there is two people with a bonus on the same table, we add the bonus, if there is two people with a penalty, we subtract the penalty (all of that in the range of an unsigned 32 bits integer)
+The evaluation can be very naive!
+If two people with a bonus are at the same table, we add the bonus's value.
+If two people with a penalty are at the same table, we subtract the penalty's value (all of that in the range of an unsigned 32 bits integer)

 ```rust
 pub fn evaluation(dna: &Dna, penalties: &Penalties, bonus: &Bonus) -> u32 {